amd/ZenDNN/README.md

 This installation also includes cmake packaging information in `install/zendnnl/lib/cmake`.
 Downstream packages can use this to find zendnnl using CMake FindPackage().

-# 3. ZENDNNL Examples and Tests
+# 3. ZenDNN* Examples and Tests

 ## 3.1.
 Examples

-ZenDNN(L) provides many examples that demonstrate how the library API could be used.
+ZenDNN* provides many examples that demonstrate how the library API could be used.
 Executables of these examples could be found in `install/examples/bin/` folder.

 ## 3.2.
 GTests